 Runaway Planet is known for their uncompromising musicianship, gripping vocal harmonies and rousing live shows.
 Its members are well-versed in many genres yet the love of traditional American string-band music gives these guys the energy that has earned them a reputation for delivering a hard-driving, highly danceable show.
 Runaway Planet has established an ever-growing following of fans who are hooked on their foot-stompin’ originals and distinctive flavor of traditional favorites.

-The Guys | Their Music | Shows and Appearances | Photos
+Home | The Guys | Shows and Appearances

 ©2008 Runaway Planet All rights reserved.